 *Passers-by, this land is free

-In the declaration of Pillnitz of 1791, Austria and Prussia favour a military intervention in France to ensure an appropriate monarchic government and conserve the rights of the sovereign and the interests of the nation.
+In the Declaration of Pillnitz of 1791, Austria and Prussia favor a military intervention in France to ensure an appropriate monarchic government and conserve the rights of the sovereign and the interests of the nation.
 This leads to France's declaration of war on Austria.
-Besides the defensive protection of its "natural borders", the offensive export of the achievements of the revolution into neighbouring countries becomes France's main objective of the war.
+Besides the defensive protection of its natural borders, the offensive export of the achievements of the revolution into neighboring countries becomes France's main objective of the war.
 Consequently the revolutionary armies threaten the Habsburg possessions on the Rhine.